 - Baby's head is too large to pass through the birth canal

 - Labor that takes too long or stops

 - Very large baby

-Problems with the placenta or umbilical cord:
+Problems with the placenta or umbilical cord may include:

 - Placenta covers all or part of the opening to the birth canal (placenta previa)